microsoft/fusion-dev-ebook/README.md

 curl -X GET "https://<yourwebapp>.azurewebsites.net/api/Orders/Open" -H  "accept: text/plain"
 ```

-## Notes about the Power Apps app and the Azure Logic App
+## Notes about the app and the Azure Logic App

-The Power Apps app is available as an exported Zip package in the PowerApp folder.
+The app is available as an exported Zip package in the PowerApp folder.
 You can import the app from the **Apps** screen at https://make.powerapps.com; select the **Import canvas app** command in the toolbar.

 The app does not include the custom connectors for the various data sources.
 This is because you must create them to connect to your implementation of the services (Azure API Management, Azure Search, and Azure Logic Apps) that provide the data.
 Follow the instructions in the guide to create these connectors and configure the app.